axeloz/vagrant-lamp/README.md

 ## Description

-This repository contains a starter kit providing a fully fonctional **Ubuntu Server 16.04 LTS** (headless) LAMP local development environment on top of Vagrant.
+This repository contains a starter kit providing a fully functional **Ubuntu Server 16.04 LTS** (headless) LAMP local development environment on top of Vagrant.

 This starter kit uses a virtualization application (**VirtualBox**), a virtualization wrapper (**Vagrant**) and a recipes manager (**Chef Solo**).
 See "[Installation](#installation)" below.